Field of research: Gender Economics

 Mariam Lobjanidze

-Mariam Lobjanidze joined the ISET Policy Institute in September 2018, where she is currently the Deputy Practice Head of Macroeconomic Policy.
-She received her Master’s Degree in Economics from ISET.
-Since 2020, she has been working on elaborating the gender impact assessment (GIA) methodology for Georgia, conducting GIA together with Georgian ministries, and delivering Gender Impact Assessment Trainings.
-Her research interests include: Labour Markets, Gender Economics and Social Issues, Social Policy, Energy Security, and Climate Change.
+Mariam Lobjanidze joined ISET Policy Institute in September 2018, where she is currently a Lead Economist.
+She received her master’s degree in economics (Summa cum Laude) from ISET.
+She has been actively involved in conducting Regulatory Impact Assessments (RIA) since 2019.
+Since 2020, she has been actively working on elaborating gender impact assessments (GIA) methodology for Georgia, conducting GIAs, and delivering Gender Impact Assessment Trainings.
+Her research interests include Labor Markets, Gender Economics and Social Issues, Social Policy, Energy Security, and Climate Change.

-Along with her research, Mariam Lobjanidze works as a teaching assistant at ISET, teaching Econometrics to second-year BA students.
-Between 2017 and 2019, she also worked as a teaching assistant in Microeconomics, Macroeconomics, and Econometrics courses.
+Along with her research, she works as an invited lecturer at ISET, teaching Econometrics to second-year BA students.

 Anna Anisimova

-Anna Anisimova obtained her PhD in Economics from Donetsk National University in 2010, with her doctoral thesis being centered around Industrial Management.
-She joined the University as Associate Professor at the Department of Business Statistics and Economics Cybernetics in 2010 where she taught courses in Statistical Theory, Economic Statistics and Quantitative Methods in Sociology.
-In June 2020 she joined SITE, and currently holds a position as a Researcher.
+Anna Anisimova obtained her PhD in Economics from Donetsk National University in 2010, with her doctoral thesis focused on Industrial Management.
+She then worked there as an Assistant Professor at the Department of Business Statistics and Economic Cybernetics.
+In June 2020, she joined SITE and currently holds the position of Researcher.
 Her main research interests are within gender economics, human capital development and transition economics.

 Mery Julakidze